Near Eastern archaeology: Anatolia

-The landmass of Anatolia, most of modern Turkey, is bordered by several seas and includes parts of Northern Mesopotamia.
+The peninsula of Anatolia, most of modern Turkey, is bordered by several seas and includes parts of Northern Mesopotamia.
 The Tigris and Euphrates rise in Turkey and flow south into Iraq.

 Cyprus

 Cyprus (ancient Alashiya), a large island in the eastern Mediterranean was a separate cultural entity during most periods of human occupation.
 However, its proximity to both Anatolia and the northern and southern Levant was responsible for influences from and to both these regions.
 This was especially the case as Cyprus was an important source of copper for much of the region.

 Mesopotamia

-Mesopotamia ("The Land of Two Rivers") is considered to begin more or less near the modern border with Iraq and refers to the flat valley of the southern Tigris and Euphrates rivers and their tributaries.
+Mesopotamia ("The Land of Two Rivers") is considered to begin more or less near the modern border with Iraq and refers to the flat valley of the southern Tigris and Euphrates and their tributaries.
 These rivers empty into the Shatt al-Arab waterway that separates Iraq from Iran.
 Sumerology is a very specialized discipline that deals with the history, language and archaeology of ancient Sumer (southern Mesopotamia), mostly during the 4th and 3rd millennium BCE.
 Assyriology deals with the Assyrians who succeeded the Sumerians and covers much of the region while that language was still in use.